 Madinah is the second most important city for Islamic traditions and beliefs.
 If you read about Madinah, you see a lot of information beyond the possibility of visiting the city if you’re not a Muslim.
 But I found a recent blog that is indeed possible to visit even if you’re not a Muslim.
 So I took my chances and booked a hotel for one night.

 I was very confident that there couldn’t get wrong with visiting as a non-Muslim.
 I’m not a Muslim, but I genuinely want to see this holy city of Saudi Arabia.
 And I’m glad I did, as it was worth the trip.
 The rules for the women travelers are to dress up as anyone else – wearing an abaya and covering up your hair.
 Nobody asks if you are a Muslim pretending to be one.
 Not even during check-in to my hotel; all they want from you is your passport.

 Two full days in Medina if you can

 It is such a beautiful city filled with many beautiful places of worship.
 But, as I wasn’t sure what to expect during my visit, I only stayed for one night.
 I regretted it as I could have spent two nights seeing the entire city.
 But, of course, I’ve seen the essential attraction during the night but would want to experience it all in the daytime.

-Tips: How to get to Madinah from Jeddah
+Tips: How to get to Medina from Jeddah

 Hop On Hop Off Bus

-And with the hop-on-hop-off bus, you can hop off anytime you want and visit some of the religious houses.
-There were two lines to choose from: short and long – I recommend you to take the longer one with 11 stops, this will also cost more, but you will see the important sites in the city.
+And you can hop-on-hop-off anytime you want and visit some of the religious houses, which can be interesting to witness a few of them.
+There were two lines to choose from: short and long, but I recommend you take the longer one with 11 stops, this cost a little more, but you will see the important sites in Medina.